Which country has the most national parks in the world? Australia!

 - Rock climbing is the standard.

 - View the ancient Aboriginal rock art sites.

 - Too many damn lookouts!
 (Boroka Lookout, the Pinnacle, Mount William, etc.).

 I know the Grampians thanks to my ex (may God forever break her headphones).
 It was one of the two Ozzie rock climbing hotspots—alongside the Blue Mountains—that she never shut the front door about.
 To be fair, they are divine.

 I can’t crutch on the word devastating for the whole article, but often there are no other words for the Australian landscape.
 The Grampians are devastating.
 Devastating sandstone monuments bringing devastating panoramas over the Victorian Highlands.
-From late-August to mid-November is the wildflower season, and the complementing colour scheme only makes the whole postcard picture more devastating.
+Late August to mid-November is the wildflower season, and the exquisite colour scheme only makes the whole postcard picture more devastating.

 Whether you’re there for climbing, hiking, or just the typical Insta-bitch shots, the Grampians are so yummy!
 From on-top looking down or underneath looking up, bring your best breakup Ben & Jerry’s, because the Grampians will devastate you.

 - Summit Mount Oberon.

 - Head out to the Big Drift after the rains.